DaliborMucak/im-demo-product-rest-api/README.md

 # IM_demo_product_rest_api

-## In order to successfully run the application, it is neccessary to:
+## In order to successfully run the application, it is necessary to:

 * install all project Maven dependencies
 * have a running (local) instance of Postgres database (default url: //localhost:5432/im_demo_db)